Best Bangkok Tailor Scams Guide: How to Avoid Tourist Traps

 Take photos and notes: Document your fabric choice, measurements taken, and agreed-upon details.
 This protects you if disputes arise.

-Pay attention at fittings: Try the garment on properly—button it, sit down, raise your arms, bend.
-Don’t let the tailor rush you or assure you “it will be fine after pressing.”
+Pay attention at fittings: Try the garment on properly.
+Button it, sit down, raise your arms, bend.
+Do not let the tailor rush you or assure you “it will be fine after pressing.”

 Use credit cards when possible: Credit cards offer some protection if you need to dispute charges.
 Many established tailors accept cards; those dealing only in cash are limiting your recourse.